alagunoff/telegram-mini-app/README.md

-# Template for telegram mini apps
+# Template for telegram mini applications